HerbeMalveillante/pyco-8/README.md

 - Replacing lists with numpy arrays : If I ever encounter performance issues, I'll try using numpy wherever I can to improve performance.

 - Not using **Pygame** : **Pygame** sure is useful, but I may be able to recreate all my graphics features without it.
 This would be more performant and would result in a way lighter engine.

+- `pip install pyco-8` : I want to upload the project on the Python Package Index (PyPI) once it's stable, complete and documented enough.
+For now, the only way to use the engine will be to download the source code.